dhananjay5544/library-api-nestjs/README.md

   }
   ```

-  While registering new user. we have done validation to check whether user is already registered or not.We are simply just checking email from req body with exisiting user.
+  While registering new user, we have done validation to check whether user is already registered or not.
+We are simply just checking email from req body with exisiting user.
 If user found then response is like this:

   ```bash
   {